Benjamin-Crysup/whodunargs/paper/paper.md

 whodunargs is two pieces.
 The first is a library for the specification and parsing of command line arguments.
 The second piece is a tool to take that specification and automatically perform several tasks.
-The most important task is generating and displaying a GUI to allow less-technical users to use scientific software.
+The most important task is generating and displaying a GUI to empower less-technical users to use scientific software.

 # Statement of need

 There are many pros to a command line interface: it excels at tasks requiring automation, and skilled users can use it to very quickly achieve their goals.
 However, GUIs have dominated the landscape of personal computing for over 25 years: there are many potential users of scientific software for whom the command line is wholly foreign.
-Moreover, even among more technical users, navigating the documentation of an unfamiliar tool can prove surprisingly challenging (especially if English is not your native tongue).
+Moreover, even among more technical users, navigating the documentation of an unfamiliar tool can prove surprisingly challenging (especially if English is not your native language).
 A GUI can be a useful fallback.

-It's easy to say all software should have a GUI: however, there are several challenges to doing so.
+It is easy to say all software should have a GUI: however, there are several challenges to doing so.
 First, GUI programming invokes a set of paradigms with which many (even many excellent) programmers are unfamiliar.
 Second, many important programming languages (C) do not come with GUI support in their standard library, requiring either linking with an external library or writing platform specific code ([@microsoft1992microsoft],[@scheifler1986x]).
 Third and, perhaps most importantly, adding GUI support to a program requires effort that is typically tangential to the main goals of the software.